lancsunise/stayathome/02_coding.md

 ## Introduction

 This chapter contains a few code challenges reused from \texttt{LeetCode}.
 If you haven't heard of \texttt{LeetCode}, it's an online programming learning platform that contains 1000+ different coding chanllenges ranging from easy to hard. \texttt{LeetCode} is not the only such platform.
 Similar platforms are \texttt{HackerRank}, \texttt{TopCoder}, \texttt{geeksforgeeks}, \texttt{CodeChef} and probably many many more.
 What are these platforms used for?
-Mostly for preparing for coding interviews with software companies.
+Mostly to prepare for coding interviews with software companies.
 Have a look at [InterviewInsider](https://interviewinsider.io/) at types of questions asked in interviews across different large software companies.
 For most of them you will see that companies look for medium difficulty questions (as classified by \texttt{LeetCode}).

-This chapter suggests several interesting easy and medium difficulty questions, but if you find it too difficult or too easy, feel free to hone into other \texttt{LeetCode} questions.
+This chapter suggests several interesting easy and medium difficulty questions, but if you find it too difficult or too easy, feel free to explore other \texttt{LeetCode} questions.
 To make things a bit more interesting, we suggest that you discuss these challenges with your peers via Moodle discussion ([Year 1](), [Year 2](), [Year 3]()).
 Feel free to share ideas, hints, time and space complexity of your solutions.
 If you are struggling to find a solution (and \texttt{LeetCode} doesn't provide one), ask your peers for help.
 Start new discussions for questions that are not in this booklet.
 The aim is to stay engaged and have fun in this "no exam preparation" period.
-The only things we ask is to be polite and not share complete code solutions, as then the fun stops.
+The only things we ask is to be polite and not share complete code solutions, because then the fun stops.

 ## Big O